Code-Institute-Submissions/latinmix-fitness/README.md

 - **Footer** feature: on the right side, there is the social media icons links (Facebook, Instagram and LinkedIn).
 - **Footer** feature: items on footer are responsive.
 On **Mobile**, they are shown stacked.
 On medium to larger screens, information is shown inline.

+- **Hero-image** feature: when the home page is loaded, the hero-image is displayed below the **Navigation Bar** and the inviting text moves left to right to catch attention.

 ### Features left to implement
 Currently the business does not have a YouTube Channel, but it plans to create one in the future.
 Once the channel is created, the Footer of every page must be updated with the YouTube account and link.